gregmac/Swagger.Net/README.md

 I dropped the Swagger UI directly on the root in a folder called docs, then redirected the index action to /docs.
 I also edited the index.html file to point it directly at /api/swagger so it can traverse the documentation.
 The Swagger UI that I installed I got from the [Swagger UI GitHub Repo](https://github.com/wordnik/swagger-ui/tree/master/dist)

-I have built this library with the lastest/prerelease versions of everything .NET.
-(VS 2012 RC, .NET 4.5 RC, etc.)
+I have built this library with the lastest versions of everything .NET.
+(VS 2012, .NET 4.5, etc.)

 Improvements
 -----------------

-Create a fork of [Swagger.Net](https://github.com/miketrionfo/Swagger.Net/fork)
+Create a fork of [Swagger.Net](https://github.com/miketrionfo/Swagger.Net/fork).
+If you pull down the code, note that the swagger docs are included.

 Did you change it?
 [Submit a pull request](https://github.com/miketrionfo/Swagger.Net/pull/new/master).